bandprotocol/bandchain-docs-v2/docs/products/pricefeed-module/getting-started.md

 ## Step 3: Setup a relayer

-The second step is to set up a relayer to listen and relay IBC packets between a your chain and BandChain.
+The second step is to set up a relayer to listen and relay IBC packets between your chain and BandChain.

 Here are the simple guides for setting up a relayer.